securitykiss-com/rfw/README.md

 ---------------------------------
 **Q: Why not use chef/puppet/ansible/salt/fabric/ssh instead?**

-A: A couple of reasons:
+For a couple of reasons:
 - Security, trust and permission management.
 The above methods boil down to giving ssh root access to execute iptables.
 Often we want to allow the IP analytics server to be able to block selected IPs without giving admin rights.
 - Performance - handle frequent and concurrent requests
 - No dependencies and easy to talk to from any platform and language.
 RESTful - lingua franca of the Internet